Food lovers rejoice! You can actually get paid to eat.

 2. Become a Food Tester

 Food tasting is a bit more technical than restaurant mystery shopping.

 As a mystery shopper, you get to check how food is handled or presented, how customer service is maintained, and how the venue looks from your perspective.

 Almost anyone can become a mystery shopper, as long as they’re close to the assignment location.

 By contrast, food testers must have special skills in taste and odor recognition, no food allergies, and the unique ability to describe the food as clearly and precisely as possible.
-Food testers must also be of legal age and residing near the testing location.
+Food testers must also be of legal age and reside near the testing location.

 How much can you earn?

 Food tasting and food tester part-time gigs are rare, but if you see sites that invite people regularly, these gigs usually won’t earn you cash, but rewards that can be exchanged for gift cards.

 Food tester positions are more available as full-time jobs and listed as many names such as “sensory panelist,” “food taster,” “sensory tester,” “food scientist,” “food tester,” and so on.
 Watch out for these positions on regular job boards such as Indeed.com.

 Where to Find Food Testing Jobs